Cas Reeves 2020

 And my broken mind.

-I'm a 44 Christian married mother of two young adults who I had the honour of homeschooling for 12 years.
+I'm a 46 year old Christian married mother of two young adults who I had the honour of homeschooling for 12 years.
 My husband Rodney and I live in Brisbane Australia.
-I am creating this space to share, as God leads, some of my writing and experiences living with schizoaffective disorder and other comorbidities.
+I am creating this space to share, as God leads, some of my writing and experiences living with schizoaffective disorder and pursuing a deeper healing relationship with God.

 View all posts by cherylcasreeves